HePeng2016/CFSP/README.md

       GGCAC.TGGCA...

-Each line indicates a frequent sequence complex,where periods denote a gap between two frequent sequences.
+Each line indicates a frequent sequence module,where periods denote a gap between two frequent sequences.

      motifTools  Stat   FeatureFile  SimpleFile  FeatureProfileFile

   The input (FeatureFile and SimpleFile) and output (FeatureProfileFile) follow the keyword, 'Stat'.
-FeatureFile is a frequent sequence complex file; SimpleFile is an original sequence file.
+FeatureFile is a frequent sequence module file; SimpleFile is an original sequence file.
 Original sequence, mutational information for each frequent sequence, and each frequent sequence are recorded in the SimpleFile, FeatureProfileFile, and FeatureFile, respectively.

  The format of Feature FeatureProfile file is as follows: